coderefinery/git-intro/index.md

 # Introduction to version control with Git

 This lesson will teach students the basics of the [Git](https://git-scm.com/) version control system.

 The guacamole example that we use is inspired by [Byron Smith](http://blog.byronjsmith.com), for original reference, see [this thread](http://lists.software-carpentry.org/pipermail/discuss/2016-May/004529.html).

+The commit log graphs with boxes are created using [gitink](https://github.com/bast/gitink).

 ## Prerequisites